-- physical contact including assault by penetration (e.g. rape or oral sex) - non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities involving: - children in looking at, or in the production of, sexual images, - children in watching sexual activities - or encouraging children to behave in sexually inappropriate ways - grooming a child in preparation for abuse (including via the internet).
+- Physical contact including assault by penetration (e.g. rape or oral sex), - Non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing, - Non-contact activities involving: - o Children in looking at, or in the production of, sexual images, - Children in watching sexual activities, - o Or encouraging children to behave in sexually inappropriate ways, - o Grooming a child in preparation for abuse (including via the internet).